abariow/crypto-market-analysis/README.md

 # Cryptocurrency Market Analysis

-Extracted coin data from CoinMarketCap, organizing it into a relational database for efficient analysis; Analyzed data and Conducted hypothesis tests to derive statistical insights; Tried to implement some classical ML models to predict coin price direction changes.
+Extracted coin data from CoinMarketCap.com
+Organized the extracted data into a relational database for efficient data management and analysis ○ Applied various analytical techniques to analyze the extracted coin data ○ Conducted hypothesis tests on the data to derive statistical insights ○ Implemented classical ML models to predict coin price direction changes ○ Worked on data preprocessing and feature engineering to enhance the performance of the ML models